This guide is for macOS. Guides for other platforms are coming soon.

 Testing changes

-- Configuration changes: Restart Claude Desktop
+To test changes efficiently:- Configuration changes: Restart Claude Desktop

 - Server code changes: Use Command-R to reload